top of page

 It is important not to underestimate the importance of flexibility.
 For child athletes, their flexibility is most often very impressive, but with maturity, as the muscles and tendons strengthen, flexibility inevitably lessens.
 According to Ralph Mann (rest his soul)," The biggest non-genetic factor affecting flexibility, however, is neglect."
 He explained the critical role flexibility plays, stating, "If a sprinter is not flexible enough in their pelvic area to shift their hips forward at Touchdown, then they are forced to "sit back" at foot strike.
 This position not only shifts the body center back (insuring more braking forces) but also presents a "soft" (less rigid) body position which leads to time consuming hip flexion, as well as requiring the hips to move through a longer range of motion (both time and energy wasteful).

 There are varying degrees of flexibility and ranges of motion demonstrated by successful sprinters.
 Understanding what Mann explained can help coaches identify various methods of compensation athletes may use, as well as help coaches consider strategies to address root causes of various movement issues.
 Left unaddressed, some issues not only can hamper performance, but also can lead to injury.
 It is important to realize that athletes at all levels exhibit compensatory actions related to body structure/development, previous injuries, etc...
 Although I certainly am not an expert in this area, I hope to provide helpful information in some of my blogs.
-I participated in the Altis Apprentice Coach Program this past summer in Atlanta, and it made a huge impression upon me when I saw the attention the athletes got on the therapy tables, getting massages and other forms of body work meant to address various issues that if untreated, could have been problematic.
+Last summer I participated in the Altis Apprentice Coach Program this past summer in Atlanta, and it made a huge impression upon me when I saw the attention the athletes got on the therapy tables, getting massages and other forms of body work meant to address various issues that if untreated, could have been problematic.

 Technique

-In my mind, gaining an understanding of the movements described in the above Mann quote, and recognizing their part in the athlete's movement up the track from the start of the race, through initial acceleration and top speed is foundational.
 In addition, Adarian Barr describes some key aspects of movement in this video.
-He references gravity and the two falls an athlete may experience while running.
-With the coach having a good understanding of how this applies to competitive running, in my opinion it requires the coach helping the athlete adopt the proper perspective with appropriate cues and wording.
+He references gravity and the two falls an athlete should experience while running.
+A coach having a good understanding of this can use appropriate cues and wording to help the athlete to adopt the proper perspective of how this impacts each stage of the race.
 In my experiences, less than skillful wording and/or a coach's misunderstanding of subject matter can be counterproductive.
-Sometimes resulting in the athlete slowing down movements in order to be aware of what the coach is describing.
-I often qualify what I'm telling my athletes by telling them that they will best work things out when competing with others.
+Sometimes resulting in the athlete slowing down movements in an attempt to be aware of what the coach is describing.
+Coaches often are best served by watching and assessing the athletes and choosing words carefully if they must say anything.
+Because sprinting, ideally, occurs with a very high stride rate, I often qualify what I'm telling my athletes by telling them that they will best work things out when competing with others, and I add that at times they may say to themselves, "wow, I felt what coach was talking about that time", but again, things should happen fast through sufficient ranges of motion, with an effective use of power, timing and rhythm.
+Many times, I like to use general terms like "moving well", "moved away from competitors", etc..., to keep things in the proper perspective when talking to athletes about technique.

 Strength/Conditioning

-There is obviously a significant genetic component to strength, but a major challenge for the coach is to adequately address the static, dynamic, and elastic strength needs, as well as getting the athlete to apply these abilities effectively when sprinting.
+There is obviously a significant genetic component to strength, but a major challenge for the coach is to adequately address the static, dynamic, and elastic strength needs, as well as getting the athlete to apply these abilities effectively to help maximize performances when sprinting.
+Deficiencies in the needed specific power and strength can manifest themselves as collapsing hips, knees and/or ankles during movement up the track.
+Poorly conditioned bodies are also prone to injury.
 As with flexibility, being able to identify various functional strength needs can be very valuable, and as with flexibility, various functional strength aspects support good technique, ie; joint stability.
 My "Physical Development" blog covers this as well as conditioning

 Important Aspects of Starting Positions Are Shared to Some Degree